grab/engineering-blog/_posts/2021-05-24-building-hyper-self-service-distributed-tracing-feedback-system.md

 *   Logs in plain text don’t have any structure and are not friendly to ML model training as most ML models need processed data to make accurate predictions.
 *   Furthermore, there is no fine-granularity access control for developers in Kibana.
-*   Developers, DS and DA have no access control while CEs have no access at all.
-So CE can not easily see the data and DA/DS can not easily process the data.
+*   Developers, DA and DS have no access control while CEs have no access at all.
+So CE cannot easily see the data and DA/DS cannot easily process the data.

 To address all the Kibana log issues, we developed ActionTrace, a code library with a well-structured data schema.
 The logs, also called documents, are stored in a dedicated ElasticSearch cluster with access control implemented.
 However, after using it for a while, we found that it still needed some improvements.